 8. A Chair for My Mother by Vera Williams

 There was a big fire at their old house, and all the furniture was destroyed.
-Now, the three of them — grandmother, mother and daughter — are saving their coins in a gigantic jar to buy a big comfy chair.
+Now, the three of them — grandmother, mother, and daughter — are saving their coins in a gigantic jar to buy a big comfy chair.
 The jar is finally full and now it’s time to find the perfect chair for mom to put her feet up after a long day working at the diner.
-And they find the perfect one!
+And they find the perfect one! [picture book, ages 4 and up]

 7. 14 Cows for America by Carmen Agra Deedy, illustrated by